juanuys/juanuys.github.io/_posts/2023-03-07-thoughts-on-ai-and-games.md

 - [https://play.aidungeon.io/](https://play.aidungeon.io/) - text adventure game generator, released back in 2019
 - and the countless games popping up on itch which uses AI-generated content outright

+  Looking at all these advances, it's easy to feel
+  - as the person who usually composes the music, MusicLM will take my job
+  - as the person who usually draws the art, Midjourney will take my job
+  - and so forth

 # Where does AI fit into my future?

 I think AI is just a tool.